 Choosing an Outfitter

 Choosing an outfitter when traveling to remote destinations is never easy, except when your destination is the middle Rio Blanco river valley.
 The River of Dreams basecamp is the only outfit that fishes the middle Blanco.
-If you're hoping to make it to the Blanco this season, there are only 2 remaining available weeks, so be sure to jump on them quickly.
 You can learn more here.

 When to Go